IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 - A more efficient token auto-refresh process that ensures continuity of targeted advertising.
 - More granular control over how the SDK works behind the scenes to fine-tune it to your needs.

+>IMPORTANT: Version 1 of the UID2 SDK supports the version 0 cookies for user session continuity, but it is not backward-compatible and requires the code changes listed below.

 The following table lists specific updates to the SDK.

 | Change | Description |